Our School Direct programme is based on the skills our schools are looking for in a newly qualified teacher (NQT).

 Application forms will be sent directly to VITSA by UCAS.

 Once applications have been shortlisted, interviews will take place in the respective schools or universities who have requested the specific training programme.
-Placement offers with all the training programmes will be conditional subject to a DBS check, meeting the relevant university entry requirements (see above) and the successful completion of Government skills tests.
+Placement offers with all the training programmes will be conditional subject to a DBS check, meeting the relevant university entry requirements (see above).

 Important Notice: Recruiting schools are all represented through VITSA - applications should NOT be made to individual schools.